linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 published: 2021-07-23
 modified_by:
     name: Linode
-title: "How to Make a Twitter Bot that Replies to Tweets with Node"
+title: "Make a Twitter Bot that Replies to Tweets"
 h1_title: "Making a Twitter Bot and Replying to Tweets with Node"
 enable_h1: true
 contributor: